Skip to Content

 What is the best month to visit Whistler in winter?

 Late January and February are the best months for skiing since there is a good snow pack.
 However, look for crowds to spike around Family Day, a local holiday on the third Monday in February.
-(February 19 in 2023.)

 The late season of March and April can have great snow conditions, but they get more variable as the season goes on.
 It’s also a bit quieter and less expensive than other times of the year.
 However crowds do pick up around Easter.
-(March 29-31 in 2024.)

-How to get to Whistler in winter?
+How to Get to Whistler in Winter

 There are several ways to get to Whistler in winter.
 The easiest and most economical option is to take one of the shuttle bus services: YVR Skylynx, Whistler Shuttle, or Epic Rides.
 They offer rides from Vancouver or Vancouver Airport to Whistler.